 Ph.D. in Fish and Wildlife Biology

-The full program of study is determined by the graduate committee following the Graduate School guidelines below, usually after the student has completed the required oral qualifying exam during the third semester in the program.
+The full program of study is determined by the graduate committee following the Graduate School degree requirements, usually after the student has completed the required oral qualifying exam during the third semester in the program.